ryumingi/ryumingi.github.io/posts/flights-2022.md

 https://www.epa.gov/greenvehicles/greenhouse-gas-emissions-typical-passenger-vehicle

-For now, I'd estimate that the carbon footprint of my domestic flights would be at least equal and likely more.
+For now, I'd estimate that the carbon footprint of my domestic flights would be equal.
-This means that I've owned and drove an equivalent of 4 cars.
+This means that I've owned and drove an equivalent of 4 cars this year.